 - Health and wellbeing - We want the people who make our products to feel well and safe.

-Employees are surveyed on their day-to-day experience of the workplace, and their opinion of what makes a good job.
-We use these responses in our work with suppliers to determine what improvements employers should prioritise, and we help them to track their progress year-on-year.
+Through an online portal, our suppliers can access guidance and dedicated resources on the framework and employees can complete a survey on their day-to-day experience of the workplace, including their opinion of what makes a good job.
+Using the responses, our suppliers determine which improvements they should prioritise and we help them to track their improvement progress year-on-year.